 Ravi Bindra, CISO at SoftwareOne

-Indeed, many businesses are now using MFA to integrate other methods such as biometrics and authentication apps into their access requirements to reduce the risk of a cyberattack.
+Indeed, many businesses are now using MFA to integrate other methods such as biometrics and authentication apps into their access requirements to increase resilience against potential cyberattacks.

-For example, Signicat, a leading digital identity solutions provider trusted by thousands of companies to identify fraud, uses a variety of alternative methods to identify individuals including a mobile app and eIDs.
+For example, Signicat, a leading digital identity solutions provider trusted by thousands of companies to identify fraud, uses a variety of alternative verification methods to identify individuals.
+These include a mobile app and eIDs.

-More recently, Signicat has also adopted towards the practice of using financial details to verify the identity of its customers, with its recent acquisition of mojeID Poland, a digital security company utilized by 98% of online bankers in Poland, the country with the strongest cybersecurity, according to the NCSI.
-This indicates a move towards passwordless identification methods, particularly in highly regulated sectors which have particularly high stakes in a potential data breach.
+More recently, Signicat has also adopted the practice of using financial details to verify the identity of its customers, with its recent acquisition of mojeID Poland, a digital security company utilized by 98% of online bankers in Poland.
+Poland also happens to be the country with the strongest cybersecurity, according to the NCSI.
+Signicat’s acquisition of MoeID Poland, and move towards financial verification methods, indicates a move towards passwordless identification methods.
+This is particularly in more regulated sectors such as the financial sector, which would have particularly high stakes in a potential data breach.

 But scaling these solutions across borders and sectors remains a key challenge, as company spokesperson Riten Gohil points out.